cfw-guide/ios.cfw.guide/docs/en_US/guides/troubleshooting.md

 While there is no easy way to diagnose what causes a respring loop, the most likely culprit is your most recently installed/updated tweak being incompatible with your iOS version or another tweak.

-#### Semi-untethered jailbreaks
+#### Semi-(un)tethered jailbreaks

 ::: tip

+A semi-tethered jailbreak is a jailbreak that needs an app on a computer in order to jailbreak after a reboot.

-A semi-untethered jailbreak is a jailbreak that needs an app or website in order to jailbreak after a reboot.
+A semi-untethered jailbreak is a jailbreak that needs an app that is installed on the device or website in order to jailbreak after a reboot.

 :::